Younes-sh/DarkMode_Tailwind_Js/README.md

-"# DarkMode"
+# DarkMode
-"## With: Html, Tailwind.css JavaScript"
+## With: Html, Tailwind.css JavaScript

--- If you want to create a project like this, to install Tailwind as CLI, be sure to read the official Tailwind website document
+- If you want to create a project like this, to install Tailwind as CLI, be sure to read the official Tailwind website document